 For an amateur or professional golf players, choosing which equipment to create best golf club sets compatible with each game or tour is never a piece of cake.
 It affects their successes a lot.
 The same goes for bag setup.
 This is my research about which type of bag setup to use at tournament times.

 I got the main statistics for my research from a site of the 2013 US Open – the Merion Golf Club’s East Course.
 Many players chose a lot of different equipment to fill their bags with the combination of both very short and long holes.
 As my experience, even professional players sometimes had frustrating time when it came to bagging setup.
+Check out most forgiving irons ever if you need more information.

 The term “Danger Zone” – which means 175-225 yard approach shots, has been used more often recently to mention the part of the game that has the strongest affection to a golfer’s success.
 To lower the stroke play, each golfer has his own way to do the trick but if anyone finds himself behind the 8-ball after trying hard from the Danger Zone, he will obviously need even better play in the remaining of the game to make up for that loss.